Mental Health Resources

 Veterans Crisis Line: dial 988, then press 1

-Here are some options for free or low-cost therapy that might be available to you:
+Here are some free or low-cost therapy options that might be available to you:

 Antioch Community Counseling and Psychology Clinic: Low-cost counseling services staffed by graduate students under supervision.